pfertyk/blog/content/004-clean-code-in-tests.md

 When this test fails, what exactly went wrong?
 Was it the authentication process?
 Or was the new transaction not listed?
-We will not know that until we put some breakpoints in the code and spend (or rather waste) some time figuring out what went wrong.
+We will not know that until we put some breakpoints in the code and spend (or rather waste) some time figuring it out.

-Each test should do 3 things:
+Every test should do 3 things:

 * prepare the data
 * execute some action